 - Now, what happens to our resistance at two amps?
 We can use Ohm’s Law to figure it out with R = V/I, which comes to R = 10V/2mA = 5k Ohms.
 Because we doubled our current, our original 10k resistors are now only doing half the resistance!

-Here’s why this series/parallel hybrid is great – if you yank out one light, only one section of your lights will turn off, not all of them.
+Here’s why this series/parallel hybrid is great—if you yank out one light, only one section of your lights will turn off, not all of them.
 This is because you have only affected one of the series circuits in your larger parallel circuit.
 But why didn’t the engineering elves just make all the lights in parallel?
 That would require a ton of wires, and Santa needs to watch his manufacturing costs just like us!

 But wait, you might remember that one year when you had a light burn out, but the rest of your lights kept working, what happened there?
 You can thank this little magic trick on what’s called a shunt.
 This little device allows current to continue moving through a circuit even after the light burns out.
 How so?
-Let’s take a closer look at one of your Christmas lights below:
+Let’s take a closer look at one of your holiday lights below:

 See that wire that’s wrapped around the bottom part of the light?
 That’s the shunt, and it has a coating on it that prevents any electricity from flowing through it while the light is working properly.
-But when the wire at the top burns out, the increase in temperature melts the coating off of the shunt wire, allowing electricity to keep passing from one terminal to the other of the light, and so your Christmas lights keep working!
+But when the wire at the top burns out, the increase in temperature melts the coating off of the shunt wire, allowing electricity to keep passing from one terminal to the other of the light, so your holiday lights keep working!

 Circuits wired in series are the easiest to understand, with current flowing in one continuous, smooth direction.
 And the more work you have a series circuit do, the more your current will decrease.
 Parallel circuits are a bit trickier, allowing multiple circuits to connect while operating individually as part of a larger circuit.
 Because of this interesting connection, as you increase the resistance in a parallel circuit, you’ll also increase the current!